 However, using a few of our tips below, you may be able to find affordable airfare on your last-ditch effort, too.

 Tip: Airport parking is one of the least exciting aspects of booking a trip, but it can often be a cheaper alternative to expensive taxi rides.

 Budget airlines can be a traveler's best friend.

 Don't let warnings of high carry-on and hidden fees deter you from reserving a seat with an airline that offers a flight for less.

 Read the fine print, click through to confirmation, and make sure you aren't paying more than advertised.
 It's as simple as that.

-Dave finds it helpful to fly repeatedly with same budget airlines so he can better familiarize himself with their policies (it also helps to build loyalty rewards).
+Dave finds it helpful to fly repeatedly with the same budget airlines to better familiarize himself with their policies (it also helps build loyalty rewards).

 Here are some of the most popular budget airlines by region:

 - ASTA (Brazil, for flights to the Amazon)

 - Azul Airlines (Brazil.
 Offers 10 and 21-day air pass for $399 and $499 respectively for travel in Brazil.)